mrclay/ki100/README.md

 $html = $core->triggerEvent('sanitize-html', $html);
 ```

+Note in the above example, a typo of the event name could result in no filtering!
+Use constant names or wrap important processes in real PHP methods to avoid these kinds of risks.

 ## Event metadata and stopping propagation

 An event also carries an array of "data", and a "stopped" property that can prevent the passage to other listeners.
 Let's ban a user from login in: